 Any appliance if not maintained properly will eventually start to function abnormally.
 But, there is also another thing involved, be it natural gas or electric water heater, it must be handled with care and also while installing a new one in your house, make sure all the protocols in the instruction manual are followed and read.

 Energy consumption is basically the bill you get after you install a new water heater in your house.
 While using natural gas is, indeed, cheaper than electricity, that does not mean you should stop caring about the usage of your water heater.
 Factors like temperature, location, the temperature of input water, etc should be taken into consideration as well.
+However, when choosing the best water heater size and a more energy efficient one, contact a tankless water heater provider who will install it professionally, and give you further advice on how to maintain it properly.

 Storage and size: